egor-baranov/Neko/README.md

 # Neko-Interpreter

-Neko is a scripting dynamical object-oriented and functional programming language inspired by Kotlin and Python, which is being developed for writing fast and powerful code in a short amount of time.
+Neko is a scripting programming language inspired by Kotlin and Python, which is being developed for writing fast and powerful code in a short amount of time.
 It includes following techniques:

 * Object-oriented and functional paradigms
 * Dynamical typing